HoseanRC/VodozeDOM/README.md

 > [!NOTE]
 > this project is **WIP**. expect bugs and problems on usage.

+> [!WARNING]
+> Please check the limitations section below before using this extension.

 ## What exactly is this?

 [**vodozemac**](https://github.com/matrix-org/vodozemac) is a library used by [**Matrix**](https://matrix.org/) (the most secure real time chat platform) to handle the encryption and decryption on each side of the converstation. this library creates an End to End Ecnryption (E2EE) between the 2 accounts and multiple devices for each account. in basic terms, only the 2 sides of the converstation can understand the messages sent.